nullsauce/micromachine/README.md

 ### Structure

-`micromachine` contains the emulation code.
+* :file_folder: [**micromachine**](micromachine/) contains the emulation code.
 The most part of it is coded in headers in order to minimize the number of compilation unit and allow optimizations to take place.

 * :file_folder: [**micromachine-test**](micromachine-test/) contains all emulation code tests.